An elementary method of calculating an explicit form of Young measures in some special cases: Introduction

 In this paper we propose a separation-of-variables-like method of direct calculation of Young measures.
-First we present an introduction justyfying our approach to Young measures.
-Then we formulate a theorem which enab\-les us to calculate them explicitly avoiding not handy to deal with tools from functional analysis.
+First, in Section 2, we present an introduction justifying our approach to Young measures.
+The readers who are not familiar with Young measures may read this part as a short introduction to the theory.
+Section 3 begins with the definition of quasi-Young measures.
+Then we formulate propositions and theorem which enable us to calculate them explicitly avoiding not handy to deal with tools from functional analysis.
 In fact, we use only the change of variable formula.
-Further we use this theorem to calculate Young measures associated to the sequences which appear in the calculus of variations and homogenization theory.
+Further we use this theorem to calculate quasi-Young measures associated with the sequences which appear in various problems in optimization and homoge\-nization theory.
+This is the content of Sections 3-5 and the reader interested in applications only can concentrate on them omitting Section 2.
+In the last part we show, that in many cases the quasi-Young measures associated with the functions and sequences of functions are equal to the Young measures associated with them.
+This means that calculation of Young measures describing oscillations of the minimizing sequences appearing in applications can frequently be significantly simplified.